pranshu0604/orm/docs/README.md

    - Test the scraper manually if issues are reported

 4. **AI Integration**:
-   - Stay updated on OpenRouter API changes
+   - Stay updated on the AI microservice and upstream model-provider API changes
    - Monitor AI request costs and usage
    - Periodically review and refine AI prompts for better results